-Crystals may seem like just the latest buzzy trend in wellness, but they’re old news — literally.
-Crystal healing date back a millennia where they were often used as a form of medicine.
+Crystals may seem like the latest buzzy trend in wellness, but they’re not.
+Crystal healing dates back a millennia where they were often used as a form of medicine.
 But in this modern age, you may be looking at these shiny, colorful rocks and wondering to yourself, “What are crystal healing stones, and how do they actually work?”

 To start, the word crystal actually derives from the Ancient Greek word krustallos meaning both “ice” and “rock crystal.”
 “Technically speaking, crystals are structures which form when organic matter is exposed to a geological event, usually involving fire or water,” says Yulia Van Doren, founder of Goldirocks and author of Crystals: The Modern Guide To Crystal Healing, to TZR.